Aleksandra Filipovska: Education and training

-After graduating with a Bachelor of Science (with Honors) in 1998, Filipovska received her Ph.D. at the University of Otago, New Zealand in 2002.
+After graduating with a Bachelor of Science (with Honors, 1st Class) in 1998, Filipovska received her Ph.D. at the University of Otago, New Zealand in 2002.
 Between 2003-2005 she completed postdoctoral training as a New Zealand Foundation for Research, Science and Technology Fellow at the MRC Mitochondrial Biology Unit in Cambridge, the United Kingdom, before relocating to Australia in 2006 as a National Health and Medical Research Council of Australia (NHMRC) Howard Florey Fellow.
-From 2009-2014 she was an Australian Research Council (ARC) Future Fellow.
-She has been supported by an NHMRC Senior Research Fellowship as well as project grants from the NHMRC and ARC.
+From 2009-2014, she was an Australian Research Council (ARC) Future Fellow.
+She has been supported by an NHMRC Senior Research Fellowship from 2014 to 2024 and an NHMRC Investigator Grant since 2024 as well as project grants from the NHMRC and ARC.

 Research focus

 Filipovska's research focuses on mitochondria, the 'powerhouses' that provide all human cells with energy.
-Dysfunction of mitochondria contributes to a variety of debilitating human diseases including neurodegenerative disorders, diabetes and cancer.
+Dysfunction of mitochondria contributes to a variety of debilitating human diseases including neurodegenerative, cardiovascular and metabolic disorders, as well as cancer.
 During her graduate studies, Filipovska investigated how mutations in genes encoding for mitochondrial proteins can lead to disease, and developed new approaches to manipulate mitochondrial DNA replication and expression as potential therapies.
 During her postdoctoral work, she explored the use of compounds targeting mitochondria as a means to reduce oxidative stress in cells during aging and disease.
-Since establishing her research group at the Harry Perkins Institute of Medical Research, Filipovska has continued to focus on the molecular mechanisms by which changes in mitochondrial gene expression causes disease.
-Working with collaborators at the University of Western Australia, she recently identified a communication problem between a calcium channel in muscle cells and the protein dystrophin, which may underlie heart failure in muscular dystrophy patients.
+Since establishing her research group at the Harry Perkins Institute of Medical Research and Telethon Kids Institute, Filipovska has continued to focus on molecular mechanisms that govern mitochondrial gene expression and protein synthesis and how defects in these processes can cause disease.